 Clients tell us...

 “This is new to me…taking care of myself in a calm and quiet place.”

 “Thank you so much…you have made me feel like a real person again.”

-In addition to our fabulous hygiene services, we now offer optional, confidential, housing-focused case management three times a week.
+In addition to fabulous hygiene services, we also offer optional, confidential, housing-focused case management twice a week.
 The Program Supervisor assists women with self-sufficiency goals defined by each client for herself.

 - King County Public Health - We work year-round with the Community Health Nurse and Tuberculosis (TB) Nurse, as well as follow guidelines provided by Public Health for disinfecting the center, flu protocols and other related health issues that affect the homeless.

 - YWCA - A Health Care Access Program Advocate visits the center every Monday to meet with interested clients.
 She assesses their needs and connects them to health-related services, such as affordable healthcare coverage, medical and dental care, eye exams and glasses, pre-natal care and managed care information.

 - Aloha Inn - A Benefits Case Manager from CCS’s Aloha Inn is available by referral to meet with clients about acquiring disability benefits.
 This includes fielding questions from clients who are unsure if they are eligible for SSI or SSDI, filling out the initial application with clients ready to apply, assisting with gathering medical evidence, acting as an Authorized Representative, referring denied clients to legal counsel and really walking with clients through the whole stressful process.

 - Seattle University - The SU School of Nursing places nursing students here each winter and spring quarter to provide basic community health services such as foot care, blood pressure and blood sugar checks.